With Roe in doubt, states weigh letting nurses do abortions - NewsBreak

 “We know without access,” Murphy said, “rights mean nothing.”

-In Connecticut — a Democratic-leaning state where Roe is codified into state law — a provider expansion bill passed with bipartisan support and was signed into law last month.
+In Connecticut — a Democratic-leaning state where Roe is codified into state law — a provider expansion bill that passed with bipartisan support was signed into law earlier this month.

 Abortion clinics in the state are already starting to see patients arrive from Texas, more than 1,800 miles (2,900 kilometers) away, where a new law restricts abortion after roughly six weeks.

-That’s according to Skinner, the regional Planned Parenthood CEO, who spoke during an interview at a clinic in New Haven.
+That’s according to Skinner, the regional Planned Parenthood CEO, during an interview at a clinic in New Haven .

-Right now, she says women face a frustrating two-week wait for in-clinic abortions at Planned Parenthood, the largest provider in the state.
+Right now, she says women face a frustrating two-week wait for in-clinic abortions at Planned Parenthood, which is the largest provider in the state.

-Besides Connecticut, laws were enacted in Maryland, Washington and Delaware this year to help shore up their provider pools by allowing non-physicians to perform certain early term abortions.

 WHAT ABOUT MORE CONSERVATIVE STATES?